 When the red layer is ready, give the blue gelatin one last stir.
-Slowly pour it on top of the red layer until the mold is about two-thirds full.
+Slowly pour it on top of the red layer until the mold is about 2/3 full.

 Refrigerate for 15 to 20 minutes.
 Again, use your judgment on time.
 This layer should be quicker than the first because the blue gelatin has cooled a bit.